F-Stop Magazine: How did you first become involved in photography and what led to you working in this medium?

 If you walk down The Bowery you have to weave your way among all the used restaurant equipment being restored on the sidewalk.
 You can stroll through Gowanus and Red Hook and peer into the open garage doors of small industries.
 Manhattan’s flower district is like a tunnel through a jungle.
 I’m sure other cities have similar qualities, but I’ve found them rarer and harder to seek out.

-AN: Throughout the summer your blog focused on photos from the early days of Joe’s NYC.
+F-Stop: Throughout the summer your blog focused on photos from the early days of Joe’s NYC.
 What prompted you to explore your previous work and how do they contrast with your current projects?

 JOH: I originally started posting daily photos early in 2004, but after about 1,700 images, my site crashed one week in May 2010.
 And so I started from scratch by building a new blog on a new host with new software.
 Unfortunately, it was impossible to restore the original archives, and so none of those old photos are viewable.
 By posting some of my favorite photos from the early days, I’ve had the chance to revisit them myself and make them available to people who fondly remember them or never had the chance to see them the first time around.